quicwg/base-drafts/draft-ietf-quic-transport.md

   congestion control, which are not expected to be relevant for a closed connection.
 Retransmitting the final packet requires less state.

-While in the closing period, an endpoint could receive packets from a new source address, indicating a connection migration; see {{migration}}.
-New packets from unverified addresses could be used to create an amplification attack; see {{address-validation}}.
+While in the closing state, an endpoint could receive packets from a new source address, indicating a connection migration; see {{migration}}.
+An endpoint that discards information about validated addresses might be used to create an amplification attack; see {{address-validation}}.
 To avoid being used for an amplication attack, an endpoint in the closing state MUST either discard packets received from unvalidated addresses or limit the cumulative size of packets it sends to unvalidated addresses to 3 times the size of packets it receives from the address.

 An endpoint is not expected to handle key updates when it is closing.
 A key update might prevent the endpoint from moving from the closing state to